yawok/shop-en-nuage/README.md

-# Shop App on Azure
+# Shop App API on Azure cloud

 This project demonstrates a simple application deployed on Azure using Terraform.
 Students will fork this repository to complete their assignments.